Dr Caleb Ferguson RN PhD is adjunct faculty at UTS: Health.

 The study aims (1) to provide a contemporary description of frailty assessment in heart failure and (2) to provide an overview of multi-domain frailty assessment in heart failure.Frailty assessment is an important predictive measure for mortality and hospitalisation in individuals with heart failure.
 To date, there are no frailty assessment instruments validated for use in heart failure.
 This has resulted in significant heterogeneity between studies regarding the assessment of frailty.
 The most common frailty assessment instrument used in heart failure is the Frailty Phenotype which focuses on five physical domains of frailty; the appropriateness a purely physical measure of frailty in individuals with heart failure who frequently experience decreased exercise tolerance and shortness of breath is yet to be determined.
 A limited number of studies have approached frailty assessment using a multi-domain view which may be more clinically relevant in heart failure.
 There remains a lack of consensus regarding frailty assessment and an absence of a validated instrument in heart failure.
 Despite this, frailty continues to be assessed frequently, primarily for research purposes, using predominantly physical frailty measures.
 A more multidimensional view of frailty assessment using a multi-domain approach will likely be more sensitive to identifying at risk patients.

 Sabater-Hernández, D, Tudball, J, Ferguson, C, Franco-Trigo, L, Hossain, LN & Benrimoj, SI 2018, 'A stakeholder co-design approach for developing a community pharmacy service to enhance screening and management of atrial fibrillation.', BMC health services research, vol. 18, no. 1, p.
-145.View/Download from: Publisher's site
+145.View/Download from: UTS OPUS or Publisher's site

 Community pharmacies provide a suitable setting to promote self-screening programs aimed at enhancing the early detection of atrial fibrillation (AF).
 Developing and implementing novel community pharmacy services (CPSs) is a complex and acknowledged challenge, which requires comprehensive planning and the participation of relevant stakeholders.
 Co-design processes are participatory research approaches that can enhance the development, evaluation and implementation of health services.
 The aim of this study was to co-design a pharmacist-led CPS aimed at enhancing self-monitoring/screening of AF.A 3-step co-design process was conducted using qualitative methods: (1) interviews and focus group with potential service users (n=8) to identify key needs and concerns; (2) focus group with a mixed group of stakeholders (n=8) to generate a preliminary model of the service; and (3) focus group with community pharmacy owners and managers (n=4) to explore the feasibility and appropriateness of the model.
 Data were analysed qualitatively to identify themes and intersections between themes.
 The JeMa2 model to conceptualize pharmacy-based health programs was used to build a theoretical model of the service.Stakeholders delineated: a clear target population (i.e., individuals 65 years old, with hypertension, with or without previous AF or stroke); the components of the service (i.e., patient education; self-monitoring at home; results evaluation, referral and follow-up); and a set of circumstances that may influence the implementation of the service (e.g., quality of the service, competency of the pharmacist, inter-professional relationships, etc.).
 A number of strategies were recommended to enable implementation (e.g.,. endorsement by leading cardiovascular organizations, appropriate communication methods and channels between the pharmacy and the general medical practice settings, etc.).A novel and preliminary model of a CPS aimed at enhancing the management of AF was gene...

 Shaikh, F, Pasch, LB, Newton, PJ, Bajorek, BV & Ferguson, C 2018, 'Addressing Multimorbidity and Polypharmacy in Individuals With Atrial Fibrillation.', Current cardiology reports, vol. 20, no. 5, p.
-32.View/Download from: Publisher's site
+32.View/Download from: UTS OPUS or Publisher's site

 The objectives of this review were to (1) discuss how multimorbidity and polypharmacy contributes to the complexity of management among individuals with AF and (2) identify any interventions to manage polypharmacy in relation to AF.Based on the four landmark clinical trials of novel anticoagulants, the most common comorbidities with AF are hypertension, heart failure, diabetes, stroke and myocardial infarction.
 Polypharmacy was also found prevalent in 76.5% of patients with AF, with a median of six drugs per patient.
 Despite the consequences of polypharmacy in AF, there is very little evidence-based intervention designed to manage it.
 Hence, there is a need for further research to examine interventions to manage polypharmacy in relation to AF.
 Atrial fibrillation (AF) is the most common type of cardiac arrhythmia requiring treatment in adults.
 Due to the structural and/or electrophysiological abnormalities that occur in AF, patients are managed through the use of prophylactic anticoagulant and rate and/or rhythm control medications.
 However, these medications are considered high risk and can increase the chances of medication misadventure.
 Additionally, AF rarely occurs in isolation and is known to coexist with multiple other medical comorbidities, i.e. multimorbidity.
 This also increases the number of medications, i.e. polypharmacy and pill burden which results in treatment non-compliance to prescribed therapy.